JackOfSpade/Poker-Odds-Calculator/README.md

 ### 2. Input the Potential Wins and Potential Losses:

-Under the label "Expected Value", enter the total pot of $75 ($50 + $25) in the middle of the table, which includes the last bet.
+Under the label "Expected Value", enter the total pot of $75 ($50 + $25), which includes the last bet.

 Enter $25 as the amount you need to call.